TristanDamron/pkgenv/README.md

 Note that installing a package with `pkgenv add --package {your package}` will only perform a simple installation.
 For more complex use cases, stick to installing stuff with your system's package managers rather than installing through pkgenv.

 # User Guide

+## Dependencies

+Package Env is written in Python and requires that you have Python 3.10 installed on your system.
+Additionally, Package Env depends on GNU system utils such as `which`, `readlink`, and `dirname` to function.
+Because of this, Package Env does not support BSD based systems.
+Vim and/or Nano are also strongly recommended to properly configure your Package Env config.yaml file.

 ## Installation